No blanket ban on pets will be permitted in an apartment building anywhere in New South Wales, under a surprise Court of Appeal ruling.

 “The court has found that banning animals breaches strata scheme legislation which provides that by-laws can’t be ‘harsh, unconscionable or oppressive.'”

 Ms Levy said that not only had Angus’ owner been vindicated, but the ruling was set to impact the thousands of apartment owners across the state.

-The NSW Parliament is will soon be undertaking a review of strata laws, where politicians could decide to enact new legislation about the keeping of animals.
+The NSW Parliament will soon be undertaking a review of strata laws, where politicians could decide to enact new legislation about keeping animals.